sourcegraph/about/projects/discuss-code-and-docs-in-repositories.md

 ---
-title: Announcing code discussions for Sourcegraph
+title: Discuss code and docs in repositories
-description: Announcind the ability to discuss our code and roadmap on Sourcegraph.
 authors:
   - Stephen Gutekanst
 releasedate: 2018-09-28
 published: false
 ---

-Now that [Sourcegraph is open source](blog post link), we want everyone to be able to contribute to our code and product roadmap.
+Now that [Sourcegraph is open source](https://about.sourcegraph.com/blog/sourcegraph-is-now-open-source/), we want everyone to be able to contribute to our code and product roadmap.
 To make this easy and open, we’re announcing code discussions:

 ![Code discussions on Sourcegraph demo](https://storage.googleapis.com/github-com-sourcegraph-about-content/code-discussions/code-discussions-on-sourcegraph.gif)